webcrawls/festival-tracker/README.md

 - Svelte for the front-end
 - fuse.js for fussy searching
-- Selenium for webscraping fortnite.fandom.com.
+- Selenium for scraping fortnite.fandom.com.

 ## TODO